Berzerk (video game): Development

 McNeil wanted the average game to last about three minutes for a novice player.
 In his initial version, McNeil said he made the robots move too quickly, which caused the game to become "too hard, even with just six robots; the game favored the robots too much - they would crash into each other occasionally, but the average game time on one life was about six seconds - not good."
 He tweaked the robots' speeds and adjusted the number of bullets they could shoot as the player entered a new room.
 The walls in the rooms were initially not entirely random, which McNeil felt was not immersive.
 He altered the game so that rooms had a seed generator based on certain x and y co-ordinates within the code.

 To incentivize a player to leave a room once the robots were defeated, McNeil created the "Evil Otto" character, a bouncing happy face.
 McNeil stated that he despised the happy-face icon and believed its associated phrase, "Have a nice day", was used by "people who didn't want you to have a nice day, but instead wanted to cover themselves in fake righteousness.
 So I showed it like it was: 'have a nice day while I beat you to death!'".
-He named the character after Nutting Associates office manager Dave Otto, who enacted several office policies that annoyed the engineers.
+He named the character after Dave Nutting Associates office manager Dave Otto, who enacted several office policies that annoyed the engineers.

 During the game, the enemy robots speak audible threats, warnings, and insults whether a player fights or flees the room.
 McNeil said that the game originally had what he described as "pinball-type sounds", but this was changed when a salesman visited during development.
 The salesman was selling a "speech chip"; the chip was intended to assist people with visual impairments, but the company was trying to expand into toys and games, and, upon finding that the voice sounded very robotic, McNeil used it for Berzerk.
 The speech chip used custom hardware to make hisses and tones which could be assembled into words.
 McNeil kept the phrases short and applied them to the game to taunt players.
 He also included phrases for attract mode.